JTSipowicz/ProjectSnakeSolver/README.md

 11. Make sure it displays in the terminal how the game ended with record of score.
 12. Make sure game states are stored in a standard formatting.

+*How are we gonna document this?*

+After successfully completing each step, save the most advanced state of the game to Master
+- Document in the name the most complete version.

+If a version isn't completely correct, save it as a branch.

 Step 2:
 - Create an AI mode that can start its own game.
 - Use Tensorflow train the AI.